 - 🔰 Information: If an AppImage downloaded from the NX Software Center does not work out of the box and its creator no longer maintains it, causing segmentation faults or other errors, check our tutorial to use Distrobox and run the AppImage using a container.

-Additionally to the NX Software Center, the distribution includes Zap.
+In addition to the NX Software Center, the distribution includes Zap.
 Zap is an AppImage command-line manager.

 - Install AppImages from the AppImage Catalog and AppImage Catalog v2.